These days we’re spoilt for choice when it comes to motorcycle touring tyres.

 Let’s face it; we all have a preferred brand and my pick above might not be to your tastes.
 Below I’ve listed a few other great options from different manufacturers.

-Another mention for Mezteler with the Z8 in the ‘O’ fitment
+Another mention for Metzeler with the Z8 in the ‘O’ fitment.

 The Best Tyres For Touring